You can use the links below to find out more about our Conveyancing qualifications.

-Level 4 – The English Legal System, Land Law, Law of Contract, Conveyancing and the Wills unit are all assessed with a Final Unit Assessment by Assignment. which is completed in your own time and not under exam conditions.
-All ‘assessments by assignments’ are based on scenarios or case studies, with a linked series of questions.
-The assessments are ‘open book’ and completed in your own time within the three week or four week period allowed.
-This means you can use any material you have available to help inform your answers.
+Level 4 – The English Legal System, Land Law, Law of Contract, and Standard Conveyancing Transactions units are all assessed by written assignment, completed in your own time within a three or four week period, and not under examination conditions.
+Assignments are ‘open book’ and based on scenarios or case studies with a linked series of questions.
+This means you can reference any material you have available to help inform and support your answers.

-Level 4 - The Understanding Accounting Procedures for Conveyancing/Probate Transactions unit is assessed using a Final Unit Assessment by Examination.
-This is a final assessment taken under examination conditions, at an exam venue.
+Level 4 – Understanding Accounting Procedures for Conveyancing Transactions is assessed by online examination under examination conditions.

-Level 6 – All Level 6 units are assessed by a Final Unit Assessment by Examination.
-This is a final assessment taken under examination conditions, at an exam venue.
+Level 6 – All Level 6 units are assessed by online examination under examination conditions.